nextauthjs/next-auth/docs/docs/guides/05-adapters/creating-a-database-adapter.md

+---
-# Creating a database adapter
+title: Creating a database adapter
+---

 Using a custom adapter you can connect to any database back-end or even several different databases.
 Official adapters created and maintained by our community can be found in the [adapters](https://github.com/nextauthjs/next-auth/tree/main/packages) packages.
 Feel free to add a custom adapter from your project to the repository, or even become a maintainer of a certain adapter.
 Custom adapters can still be created and used in a project without being added to the repository.